pierre-rouleau/seed7-mode/README.rst

   the name of procedure and functions and the return type of the function.
   The auto-indentation will only work properly once these are identified.
   This acts as a reminder to fill in the missing parts.
-- As this code is still under development please report any problem you may encounter.
+- 🚧 As this code is still under early development please report any problem you may encounter.